 Belly Dances To 1970's Sex Liberation

-With freedom from breastfeeding, diaper changing, midnight baby cry awakening by being on the "Pill" my seminal sexual yearnings re-emerged First it was a new dress or lingerie, then a special dinner with wine, then dancing, and best, with all these ending on our marriage bed.
+With freedom from breastfeeding, diaper changing, midnight baby cry awakening via "the pill", my seminal sexual yearnings re-emerged.
+First, it was a new dress or lingerie, then a special dinner with wine, then dancing, and best, with all these ending on our marriage bed.

 The changing sexual culture swirling around us, however, also shook our marital bed with ideas of greener grass on the other side of the marriage fence, not just doing different positions together.

 We didn't talk about it.
 It was in our marriage closet.
-By the latter half of the 70's the sexual revolution of the sixties was over.
+By the latter half of the 1970s, the sexual revolution of the sixties was over.
 Sex had won.
 Now everyone was "doing it".
-An 18-year-old virgin was a source of ridicule.
+An eighteen-year-old virgin was a source of ridicule.
 Couples like us who missed the free love boat were urged to get aboard.